 Establishing an understanding of baseline water quality dynamics and hydrologic forces in the LWSA will help to inform forest management strategies and evaluate the effects of fire fuel management on water supply.
-Furthermore, developing relationships between event-based water quality dynamics and establishing hydrochemical ranges across the LWSA will help to anticipate possible treatment challenges that may accompany future inter-basin transfer from the LWSA to the Sooke WSA.
+Furthermore, developing relationships between event-based water quality dynamics and describing hydrochemical ranges across the LWSA will help to anticipate possible treatment challenges that may accompany future inter-basin transfer from the LWSA to the Sooke WSA.

 Research questions and objectives